Skip to main content

 Frequently Asked Questions

-Performance analysis is the discipline of converting a reconciled actuals pack into driver-attributed findings, each with a named owner and a committed action.
-It answers why results deviated from plan — decomposed by price, volume, mix, and cost driver — and connects each finding to a management decision.
+Performance and profitability analysis converts reconciled actuals into driver-attributed findings — decomposed by price, volume, mix, and cost driver — each with a named owner and a committed action.
+It answers why results deviated from plan and connects each finding to a management decision.

-The insight-to-action log is the operational record of Performance Analysis.
-Each entry contains: driver identified, materiality confirmed, owner named, action committed, due date set, and expected impact stated.
-It is the primary input to Planning — observed drivers with named owners become the assumption base for the forward model.
+The insight-to-action log is the operational record that connects analysis to decisions.
+Each entry contains: driver identified, owner named, action committed, due date set.
+It feeds directly into planning as the observed assumption base — replacing inherited guesses with verified drivers.

 Where Are We Making and Losing Money — and Why?